Love will save you where everything else fails.

 Mud slicked, Erik crawled up out of the hole dug into the beach and flopped onto his back.
 Under assault from the taint of the Celestial Dragon’s memories, his mind rang as if struck.
 He gasped, rolling onto his front to spew out the contents of his stomach, but nothing came out.

 Erik drew himself up, and he held up a wet hand, a man’s hand.
 Unless he missed his guess, he had resumed his normal form.
-Dropping his arm, he noticed a little girl with her back to him, playing tag with the tide.
-She wore a cream colored dress gathered high in her hands and had long dirty blonde hair.
-Giggles escaped from her mouth whenever the rolling waves splashed onto her feet.
+He dropped his arm, and noticed a little girl with her back to him, playing tag with the tide.
+She wore a cream colored dress gathered high in her hands and had long, dirty blonde hair flowing down her back.
+Giggles escaped her mouth whenever the rolling waves splashed onto her tiny feet.

 Erik stared into eyes that matched his own.
 They are my eyes.
 “I believe you.”

 “Liar!” raged the boy.
 “You’re just like them!
 None of them like me.
 Not really.
 Not like mommy.”

 Erik enveloped the princeling in his arms and shivered “Hush now.”
 He sounded weary and felt it too.
 “It gets better.
 Trust me it does.
 The pain never goes away, but when you get older, you’ll learn to grow strong in broken places.”

 The boy’s fingers dug into Erik’s back.
 “I didn’t mean to kill—”

 The sky darkened as if a hand had covered the sun.
 Erik spun back around and stared at the colossal wave billowing towards him.
 For a moment two large wings made of water rose from its surface before collapsing back down.

 Erik’s blood went cold.
 I’m dead, and this is the Abyss, he thought with certainty.
 “Hold on,” he told his younger self.
 He closed his eyes shut and clutched the boy tight.